Seven Deal Breakers in Christian Dating Relationships

-Covert aggression is probably the most common type of abuse found in Christian marriages.
+Covert aggression is probably the most common type of abuse found in Christian relationships.
 It’s deceptive and hard to detect, and it destroys entire families in a slow, methodical way.
-Barbara Roberts of A Cry for Justice website told me a DV professional shared a case study and put it this way, “He systematically disassembled her.”
-I’d be willing to bet that many of you are living with it, and some of you don’t even know it yet.
+You may be living with it, and you don’t even know it yet.
 You just know that something is horribly wrong, and you can’t seem to fix it no matter how hard you try.

-Ask yourself: Does your spouse respond humbly to the negative feedback you give him?
-If your answer is rarely or never – you are probably living in an emotionally destructive marriage.
+Ask yourself: Does your partner respond humbly to the negative feedback you give him?
+If your answer is rarely or never – you are probably dealing with a Christian narcissist.

 A healthy person accepts negative feedback and grows from it.

-If the person you are dating appreciates the feedback you give him, and if you actually see him implementing change in his life, you may be working with some healthy spouse material.
-The Bible calls this humility, and it makes for good relationships.
-Pride is the opposite of humility – and even God is opposed to the proud.
+If the person you are dating appreciates the feedback you give him, and if you actually see him implementing change in his life, you may have found a healthy Christian man.
+The Bible calls this humility, and it makes for a healthy Christian relationship.

 Empathy: identification with and understanding of another’s situation, feelings, and motives.